OsiriX-Foundation/karnak/README.md

 Karnak is a DICOM gateway designed for data de-identification and DICOM attribute normalization.
 It manages continuous DICOM data streams, functioning as a DICOM listener for input and supporting both DICOM and DICOMWeb formats for output.

+In practice, Karnak receives DICOM studies from one or more **sources** (modalities, PACS, workstations…), applies a configurable **de-identification / tag-morphing profile**, and forwards the result to one or more **destinations** over DICOM or DICOMWeb (STOW-RS).
+Everything is configured and monitored from a web interface.

 For detailed usage instructions, refer to the [Karnak User Guide](https://osirix-foundation.github.io/karnak-documentation/).

 # Application Features